Coordinator of English Language Education

 All English Learners entering Quincy Public Schools can receive a diploma after completion of local graduation requirements and successfully passing the MCAS (Massachusetts Comprehensive Assessment System.)
 Local graduation requirements are found in the Quincy Public Schools’ High School Program of Studies.

 Additional Resources and Links:

-ELL Family Support:
+EL Family Support:

-- After-School programs at elementary, middle and high schools
+- After-school programs at elementary, middle and high schools

 - Bilingual support through translations of important documents and interpreters for parent-teacher conferences or meetings